sukhik/fybr/src/pages/blog/post9/index.md

 11:30am - Milky coffee time.
 Listening to music.
 Drawing.

 2:00pm - I try Headspace Move Mode, I really like that.
 After I have a cup of tea, I'm on the phone, doing computer work til the evening.
 I break in the middle for half an hour of restorative yoga and at the end for an hour more.
 Why didn't I do this all my life?
+Then, I sit with a pen and paper to write my thoughts.

 10pm - Dinner, and stay up til I fall asleep.